YLu-1258/YLu-Blog/_posts/2022-09-08-College-Board-Performance-Task.md

 ## Row 6: Testing
 > Assesses students’ ability to investigate the situation, context, or task.
 Testing is running over all the processes in a program and ensuring that everything works.
 The ability to find, detect, and fix any bugs apparent in the program.

+## How to Get a Five
+Use Khan academy to review on the topics that might show up on the exam.

+Some problems that can be found on the internet, research on my own.